OLLY27/KDB_Usage/README.md

 ### Working Examples

-Once installed you can see a screen like below to launhc various languages
+Once installed you can see a screen like below to launch various languages

 ![image](https://github.com/OLLY27/KDB_Usage/assets/127981767/c28e9c14-c334-41a7-a7b4-1ab0ad135cc4)